marctorsoc/marctorsoc.github.io/_posts/2017-05-30-football-radio-sync.md

 ---

 <p style="text-align: justify;">
-  I&#8217;m very fan of Barcelona, and like watching matches wherever I am.
+  I'm very fan of Barcelona, and like watching matches wherever I am.
 This is <strong>not</strong> a guide on how to watch sports through the Internet.
-I&#8217;m not going to give links to good pages for live streaming.
-I&#8217;m going to assume that you know how to get the sources, otherwise google and good luck 🙂
+I'm not going to give links to good pages for live streaming.
+I'm going to assume that you know how to get the sources, otherwise google and good luck 🙂
 </p>

 <p style="text-align: justify;">
   When watching football (and any other sport), there are two pieces to enjoy the show: audio and video.
-Also, since I moved to Cambridge, it&#8217;s been easier to not get spoiled about the results, so I can watch the match at my own pace.
+Also, since I moved to Cambridge, it's been easier not to get spoiled about the results, so I can watch the game at my own pace.
 Hence, we can also watch it live or recorded, whereas usually recorded matches include many ads, and the chance of getting spoilers is really high.
 I have two great sources for getting matches recorded and not being spoiled, if interested e-mail me.
 </p>

 **Video**